Ira (film): Plot

 Later, Rajeev meets Jenny and narrates a different story, which starts off with Rajeev and his assistant being handed over the investigation of a case regarding tribal families in a forest village.
-He meets a girl Karthika (Miya), and, after a set of funny events, falls in love with her.
+He meets a girl Karthika (Miya George) and, after a set of funny events, falls in love with her.
 However, he understands that Karthika is none other than the famous journalist Vaigha Devi, who deals with social crimes against tribal people.
 A factory which produced illegal medicines had been testing these on the village people with the help of Bhadran, a rowdy.
 Rajeev understands more of these issues before his investigation ends.
 Later, Karthika wishes to open up to Rajeev on her love.
-However, at the meeting place, she is welcomed by Minister Chandy and his son Jacob.
+However, at the meeting place, she is welcomed by Chandy and Jacob.
 It is revealed that Chandy is the one behind illegal medicine production for the village.
 Karthika has personal vengeance towards Chandy as he murdered her parents.
-She is stabbed by Jacob and left to die.
-But she was brutally raped by bhadran.
+She is stabbed by Jacob and left to die and is subsequently brutally raped by Bhadran.
 Rajeev, who arrives later, finds her murdered, and attempts to take her to the hospital but gets hit by Bhadran and becomes unconscious.

-Rajeev, who ends his flashback, tells to a shattered Jenny that her father might have accused the innocent Aryan so that he can create an emotional note about minister Chandy's death.
-Jenny goes back to her mother, Daisy, who is a brilliant criminal lawyer and apologizes for hating her.
-In the court session, Adv.
-Daisy brilliantly proves that Aryan is innocent and bails him out, also proving that Jacob has purposefully accused Aryan with the help of a corrupt Police inspector Satish.
+Rajeev, who ends his flashback, tells to a shattered Jenny that her father might have accused the innocent Aryan so that he can create an emotional note about Chandy's death.
+Jenny goes back to Daisy and apologizes for hating her.
+In the court session, Daisy brilliantly proves that Aryan is innocent and bails him out, also proving that Jacob has purposefully accused Aryan with the help of a corrupt Police Commissioner Satish.
 Later, Jacob's car suffers anonymous gunshots, which arouses curiosities.
-Rajeev is called to Jacob's guest house situated at an island, wherein Jacob tells him that he had kidnapped Aryan also.
+Rajeev is called to Jacob's guest house situated on an island, wherein Jacob tells him that he had kidnapped Aryan also.
 He had planned to kill both of them so as to create a new story and deceive the public.
 Rajeev laughs at him and reveals certain things unknown to Jacob.

-In a major twist, it turns out that minister Chandy was actually murdered by Aryan with the help of none other than Rajeev.
-Rajeev reveals that on the day of the murder, he, in the disguise of a male nurse, had replaced the injection drug meant for minister Chandy with a life-threatening one so that the minister would be injected by it.
-After revealing these facts to a terror stricken Jacob, Rajeev also tells him that the murder was done to avenge the murder of Karthika, who was Rajeev's love interest and also Aryan's elder sister.
-After revealing all the truths, Rajeev shoots and kills Jacob.
-Aryan escapes, and Rajeev meets the media folk and tells them about the minister's murder.
-Jacob's murder case is handed over to Rajeev (who claims he is the only one to spot the so-called murderer).
-The film ends with Rajeev and Aryan all set to kill Bhadran, who murdered Karthika.
+In a major twist, it turns out that Chandy was actually murdered by Aryan with the help of Rajeev.
+Rajeev reveals that on the day of the murder, he, in the disguise of a male nurse, had replaced the injection drug meant for Chandy with a life-threatening one so that the Chandy would be injected by it.
+After revealing these facts to a terror stricken Jacob, Rajeev also tells him that the murder was done to avenge the murder of Karthika, who was also Aryan's elder sister.
+After revealing all the truths, Rajeev kills Jacob and saves Aryan.
+Aryan escapes, and Rajeev meets a few journalists and tells them about Chandy's murder.
+Jacob's murder case is handed over to Rajeev as he claims that he is the only one to have spotted the killer.

+The film ends with Rajeev and Aryan all set to kill Bhadran.